top of page

 C and B have escaped to the fort, where the white brandy lies

 B: Hmm - provoking!
-I like it! (contemplates economics) - a bare amount of costuming would be required for I have witnessed a topless Kean - the man was a mass of primeval coatings (muses) - what think you, apropos of our earlier discussions, of “The Nostriliums of Norfolk”? (sighs) it could but be an improvement, you can have no idea what trash there is in the four hundred fallow dramas now lying on the shelves of Drury Lane
+I like it! (contemplates economics) - a bare amount of costuming would be required for I have witnessed a topless Kean - the man was a mass of primeval coatings (muses) - what think you, apropos of our earlier discussions, of “The Nostriliums of Norfolk”? (sighs) It could but be an improvement, you can have no idea what trash there is in the four hundred fallow dramas now lying on the shelves of Drury Lane

 Murray and Kinnaird grow impatient